peterdsharpe/AeroSandbox/README.md

 The best part is that by adding just a few more lines of code, you can not only get the performance at a specified design point, but also the derivatives of any performance variable with respect to any design variable.
 Thanks to reverse-mode automatic differentiation, this process only requires the time of one additional flow solution, regardless of the number of design variables.
 For an example of this, see "/examples/gradient_test_vlm2.py".

-One final point to note: as we're all sensible and civilized human beings here, all inputs and outputs to AeroSandbox are expressed in base metric units, or derived units thereof (meters, Newtons, meters per second, kilograms, etc.).
+One final point to note: as we're all sensible and civilized human beings here, **all inputs and outputs to AeroSandbox are expressed in base metric units, or derived units thereof** (meters, newtons, meters per second, kilograms, etc.).
+The only exception to this rule is when units are explicitly noted in a variable name: for example, `battery_capacity` would be in units of joules, `elastic_modulus` would be in units of pascals, and `battery_capacity_watt_hours` would be in units of watt-hours.

 ### Dependencies